ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 push a notification to a known RO and have the RO approve the pending request asynchronously.
 These interactions can be through an interface of the AS itself (such as a hosted web page), through another application (such as something installed on the RO's device), through a messaging fabric, or any other means.
-When interacting with an RO, the AS can do anything it needs to determine the authorization of the requested grant:
+When interacting with an RO, the AS can do anything it needs to determine the authorization of the requested grant,
+including:

-- authenticate the RO, through a local account or some other means
+- authenticate the RO, through a local account or some other means such as federated login
 - validate the RO through presentation of claims, attributes, or other information
 - prompt the RO for consent for the requested delegation
 - describe to the RO what information is being released, to whom, and for what purpose